lizzy596/Node_Server_Deconstructed/README.md

 A Unix timestamp specifies the number of seconds.
 A JSON Web Token uses the number of seconds.
 JavaScript Date uses the number of milliseconds.

+Any cookie that does not have an expiration set is considered a session cookie by the browser and deleted when the browser quits.
+As a result, even though the old session file may remain on the server, it is no longer accessible once the associated cookie is no longer being sent back by the browser.